PHYSICS 3540 - Optics and Photonics III

 North Terrace Campus - Semester 2 - 2018

 General Course Information

-Course Code PHYSICS 3540 Course Optics and Photonics III Coordinating Unit School of Chemistry & Physics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Prerequisites PHYSICS 2520 or PHYSICS 2525, PHYSICS 3542, MATHS 2101 or MATHS 2201, MATHS 2102 or MATHS 2202 Incompatible PHYSICS 3230 & PHYSICS 3001 Course Description This course provides students with a working knowledge of optical physics, including diffraction and physical optics, atomic physics and optical spectroscopy, laser physics and photonics.
+Course Code PHYSICS 3540 Course Optics and Photonics III Coordinating Unit School of Physical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites PHYSICS 2520 or PHYSICS 2525, PHYSICS 3542, MATHS 2101 or MATHS 2202, MATHS 2102 or MATHS 2201 Incompatible PHYSICS 3230 & PHYSICS 3001 Course Description This course provides students with a working knowledge of optical physics, including diffraction and physical optics, atomic physics and optical spectroscopy, laser physics and photonics.

 Content will include: